 We’re adding $1 per bird per month to cover on-going incidentals.
 This may go towards snacks, which your bird will especially need for high protein during the winter.
 This could also cover medical supplies, although if you purchased the indicendtals noted under the brooding supplies, you’ll likely be well covered.
 But either way, we’re adding it for the just in case scenario.

-The above costs will cover the remainder of the life of your bird – with an average coop setup of $350 and on-going expenses totalling $10 per month, per chicken.
-For six chickens, your expenses would be roughly $60 per month.
+The above costs will cover the remainder of the life of your bird.
+The average static costs are $350 to $500 for a coop, $80 for a feeder and waterer, and on-going expenses totaling $10 per month, per chicken.

 Total Cost to Raise Chickens